openstack-archive/fuel-docs/pages/release-notes/v6-1/1030-fuel-install.rst

   image based provisioning is used starting with Fuel 6.1.
   See `LP1321790 <https://bugs.launchpad.net/bugs/1321790>`_ and
   the `related blueprint <https://blueprints.launchpad.net/fuel/+spec/ibp-build-ubuntu-images>`_.

+* Previously, VirtualBox scripts deleted all the host-only networks, regardless of what network parameters were used.
+  Now it deletes the ``demo_hostonly`` networks only.
+  See `LP1384976`_.

 Known issues in Mirantis OpenStack 6.1
 --------------------------------------